teozoia/CHIP9/README.md

 }
 ```

-**Note:** the joystick input as not been implemented for now, this means that the instruction opcode is catched like other instruction but it only print a debug text to the console _function not implemented for now_.
-With SDL library this can be done in an easy way, because the `handleEvents()` function alreay manage input with event oriented programming.
-Obviously the joystick implementation is not needed to run the rom included, it's a extra feature included for future updates.
+**Note:** the joystick input as not been implemented for now, this means that the instruction opcode is caught like other instruction but it only prints a debug text to the console _function not implemented for now_.
+With SDL library this can be done in an easy way because the `handleEvents()` function already manage input with event oriented programming.
+Obviously, the joystick implementation is not needed to run both rom and bootrom included.

 ### Instruction and ISA

 The logic function of any kind of data processing system is the ability to execute program steps; but even more, the ability to evaluate conditions and select alternative program steps on the basis of those conditions. _CHIP9_ processor has multiple instructions for branching as well as function calling through the use of `CALL` and `RET` instructions.

-Like every processors _CHIP9_ have it's own _Instruction Set Architecture_ that include `MOV`, `XOR`, `ADD`, `JUMP`, `CALL`, `PUSH`, `RET`, `DRAW` etc. The specification explain more deeply every instruction in the _ISA_, but in the following I want show the very begining of the bootrom (decompiled in _CHIP9_ assembly) as example.
+Like every processor, _CHIP9_ has its own _Instruction Set Architecture_ that includes `MOV`, `XOR`, `ADD`, `JUMP`, `CALL`, `PUSH`, `RET`, `DRAW`, etc. The specification explains more deeply every instruction in the _ISA_, but in the following, I want to show the very beginning of the bootrom (decompiled in _CHIP9_ assembly) as example.

 ```assembly
 // Decompiled assembly bootrom